UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-oo.rst

 So now you have to think about using a dict or class.
 Again for flexibility, a dict is a bit easier; you can add fields to it very easily.
 However, with a class, you can build some functionality in there, too.
 This is where encapsulation comes in.
 For instance, one thing you might want to do is get the total of all donations a donor has made in the past.
 If you add a method to compute that (or a property!), then the rest of the code doesn't need to know how the donations are stored.

-Consider ``data[0]`` vs ``data["name"]`` vs ``data.name``.
+Consider ``data[0]`` (stored in a tuple) vs ``data["name"]`` (stored in a dict) vs ``data.name`` (a class).
 Which one is more readable?
 Keep in mind that another benefit of using OO for data encapsulation is ability of modern IDEs to provide auto-completion, which reduces the number of bugs and helps to produce code faster.

+Another way to think about it is "data" vs "code" -- dicts are for data, classes are for code.
+Sometimes it's not totally clear which is which, but if you think about how static is, that can be be a guide.
+In this example, every donor is going to have a name, and a donation history, and maybe in the future a bunch of other information (address, email, phone number ....).
+Whatever it is, every donor will have the same set -- so it's good to use code to manage it.

 Below are more detailed suggestions on breaking down your existing code into multiple modules that will be part of a single mailroom program.